Yueleng/react-tutorial/react-custom-hooks.md

   - Don't call them in nested functions
   - Don't call them in any block statements

-- Always add everythin you refer to inside of useEffect() as a dependency.
+- Always add everything you refer to inside of useEffect() as a dependency.

 ## Custom Hooks

 - Outsorce stateful logic into re-usable functions.
 Unlike 'regular functions', custom hooks can use other React hooks and React state.
 - One way to solve the code duplication problem.